TheManuelML/obsidian-agent/README.md

 - **Create folder**: Create a new directory/folder, e.g: *Create a folder called '2024 Plans'*
 - **List files**: List files in a directory, e.g: *List all files in the folder 'Research'*
 - **Search**: Search for content across your vault, e.g: *Search if it exist a note called 'AI agent'*
+- **Web search**: Search for content on the web. *Search on the web for todays temperature in Austin, Texas*

 ## 🟡 Disclosures
 This plugin connects to remote AI services to process your requests.